washingtonj3/ddo/README.md

 # Digital Drop-Off for Sakai

-**STATUS:** This project is not currently compatible with out-of-the-box Sakai.
+**STATUS:** This project is currently compatible with out-of-the-box Sakai 11.1.

 ### Building